KebMM/PythonAutoFramework/docs.md

 This command retrieves the text from all elements matching the specified locator and logs the text.

 **Verify Element Displayed (verify_element_displayed):** <br/>
 This step passes if the specified element is visible on the screen.
-The timeout period can be adjusted by editing the component code in "commonUISteps.py".
-The number set in the line ``` element = WebDriverWait(context.driver, 10).until ``` can be changed to your desired timeout period.
-The method can be called in a test as so: ```CommonUISteps.verify_element_displayed(context, (By.XPATH, "//div[text()='Reject all']"))```
+The timeout period can be adjusted by editing the timeout parameter to your desired timeout period.
+The method can be called in a test as so: ```CommonUISteps.verify_element_displayed(context, (By.XPATH, "element's xpath"), timeout=timeout value)```

 **Verify Element Not Displayed (verify_element_not_displayed):** <br/>
 This step passes if the specified element is not displayed within a specified timeout period.
-The timeout period can be adjusted by editing the component code in "commonUISteps.py".
-The number set in the line ``` WebDriverWait(context.driver, 5).until ``` can be changed to your desired timeout period.
-The method can be called in a test as so: ```CommonUISteps.verify_element_not_displayed(context, (By.XPATH, "//div[text()='Reject all']"))```
+The timeout period can be adjusted by editing the timeout parameter to your desired timeout period.
+The method can be called in a test as so: ```CommonUISteps.verify_element_not_displayed(context, (By.XPATH, "element's xpath"), timeout=timout value)```

 **Move Mouse to Coordinates (move_mouse_to_coordinates):** <br/>
 Moves mouse to specified coordinates (x,y). ```CommonUISteps.move_mouse_to_coordinates(867, 847)```